mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

   * Maintain documentation on feature proposals \(reference all design and development documentation\)
   * Release notes should be written targeting an international IT Admin
   * Guidelines for [documentation](https://handbook.mattermost.com/operations/research-and-development/product/product-technical-writing-team-handbook#submitting-feature-documentation-pms)
-    * Any in product instructions or documentation should never contain hard-coded links.
+    * Any in product instructions or documentation should never contain hard-coded links
     * A redirect page from about.mattermost.com should be used in product instructions. \(See instructions [here](https://handbook.mattermost.com/operations/research-and-development/product/product-management-team-handbook#how-do-i-create-redirects-for-in-product-documentation)\)
 * Maintain product accuracy on mattermost.com/product and roadmap
 * Author [Forum](https://forum.mattermost.org/t/community-design-meeting-folded-reply-threads/6729/10), [blog](https://mattermost.com/blog/mattermost-launches-mattermost-superstars-program-for-contributors/) and [release announcement](https://mattermost.com/blog/mattermost-release-v5-25/) posts